ArturSousaFerreira/summernote/ESOF-docs/Report-4.md

 Software understandability is vital and one of the most significant components of the software development.
 The lack of understandability aspect often leads to false interpretation that may in turn lead to ambiguities, misunderstanding and hence to faulty development results.
 It plays an important role as far as the issue of delivering quality software is concerned.
-Therefore, Understandability is obviously relevant and significant in the context of software testability.
-The model has been validated theoretically as well as empirically using experimental try-out.
+Therefore, understandability is obviously relevant and significant in the context of software testability.
+In Summernote's project we verify that this project continues to maintain clean code, keep architecture components balanced but exists some possible refactoring to do due to duplication of code.

 ##### 6. Heterogeneity